Apaches (film)

 Apaches is a 1977 British short public information film directed by John Mackenzie, written by Neville Smith and produced by John Arnold and Leon Clore for the Central Office of Information (COI) for the Health and Safety Executive (HSE).

-The 26-minute-long film deals with the subject of the dangers to children on farms, and has been seen in schools all over Britain, as well as Canada, Australia and the United States.
+The 26-minute-long film deals with the subject of the dangers to students on farms, and has been seen in schools all over Britain, as well as Canada, Australia and the United States.

 The film follows the misadventures of a group of six young children playing on a farm.
 It is narrated in-character by Danny.

 Plot

 Six young children – Kim, Sharon, Michael, Danny, Tom and Robert – from a rural British village enjoy playing on a nearby farm pretending to be "Apache warriors".

-Throughout the film, the children all die in various different accidents due to their carelessness; Kim is run over by a tractor that she was standing on after falling off of it, Tom drowns in a slurry pit that he falls into, Sharon dies from accidentally drinking chemicals while pretending it was alcohol, Robert is crushed by a falling gate that Michael knocked over, and Danny crashes a tractor he is riding on into a ditch.
+Throughout the film, the children all die in various different accidents due to their carelessness: Kim is run over by a tractor that she was standing on after falling off of it, Tom drowns in a slurry pit that he falls into, Sharon dies from accidentally drinking chemicals while pretending it to be alcohol, Robert is crushed by a falling gate that Michael knocked over, and Danny crashes a tractor he is riding on into a ditch.
 Danny continues his narration after his death, and talks calmly about his family all arriving for a "party" being prepared earlier in the film.

 Michael, also present, is revealed to be Danny's cousin – the only child not to have been killed by his own reckless behavior, despite Danny having described Michael as "daft".
 Danny's voice fades into a ghostly echo as he sadly says he wishes he could have gone to the party.
-The closing credits show a long list of real children who had died in actual farm accidents in the year before Apaches was made.
+The closing credits show a long list of real children and teenagers under 16 who had died in actual farm accidents in the year before Apaches was made.